openspending/spendb/doc/index.rst

 Welcome!
 ========

-This is the documentation for the OpenSpending platform used to power OpenSpending.org.
+This is the documentation for the SpenDB platform used to power MapTheMoney.org.

-The OpenSpending platform is open-source software for exploring and understanding financial information and especially public finances.
+The SpenDB platform is open-source software for exploring and understanding financial information and especially public finances.
 It supports storing, analysing, searching, presenting and analysing financial information in a variety of ways.

 Contents: